phanumat/Documentation/smartapp-developers-guide/sunset-and-sunrise.rst

 ==================

 SmartApps often need to take some action at or around the local sunrise or sunset time.
-The SmartThings cloud provides access to this type of rich data, and even generates Events for the Location (if the geofence is set).
+The PEA HiVE cloud provides access to this type of rich data, and even generates Events for the Location (if the geofence is set).
 We can also get access to sunrise and sunset times using a ZIP code.

 ----